Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 2. In the lobby, all players will have to consecutively play all of the nine Qualifier maps in the order of NM1 -> NM2 -> NM3 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Players **are not allowed** to ban any maps in the Qualifiers.
 4. Players **are not allowed** to join in (or register for) more than one Qualifier lobbies.
-5. 96 players with the **highest amount of accumulated Qualifier points in total** will advance to the group stage.
+5. 96 players with the **highest amount of accumulated Qualifier points in total** will advance to the Group stage.
    - The Qualifier points for each individual map are being calculated by the following mechanism: The best performer on the map across all Qualifier lobbies combined gains +150 points added to their Qualifier points tally, the second best performer gains +149 points, the third best performer gains +148 points, and so on until the 150th best performer gains +1 point.
 Players who ranked 151th or lower on the corresponding map will receive no point.
    - Players who ranked #1 - #16 based on their accumulated Qualifier Points will be designated as Seed A players.
    - Players who ranked #17 - #32 based on their accumulated Qualifier Points will be designated as Seed B players.